3_sport

 Women's health comes to the forefront in medicine

-Why are sportswomen excluded from scientific studies?
+Why are sportswomen excluded from scientific studies ?

-Juliana Antero, Epidemiological researcher at the Institut national du sport de l'expertise et de la performance
+with Juliana Antero, Epidemiological researcher at the Institut national du sport de l'expertise et de la performance

 On March 12th, 2024 |